-The auditory thresholds of ESA-listed marine fish and species of concern that could occur in the mid-Atlantic WEAs (see Section 3.3) is not well studied.
+The auditory thresholds of marine fish that could occur in the mid-Atlantic WEAs is not well studied.
 The following description provides a range of auditory systems and perceived sound in fish.
 The octavolateralis system of fish is used to sense sound, vibrations, and other forms of water displacement in the environment, as well as to detect angular acceleration and changes in the fish's position relative to gravity (Popper et al. 2003).
 The major components of the octavolateralis system are the inner ear and the lateral line.
 The basic functional unit in the octavolateralis system is the sensory hair cell, a highly specialized cell that is stimulated by mechanical energy (e.g., sound, motion) and converts that energy to an electrical signal that is compatible with the nervous system of the animal.
-The sensory cell found in the octavolateralis system of fish and elasmobranchs is the same sensory cell found in the octavolateralis system, the ear and the lateral line, send their signals to the brain in separate neural pathways.
+The sensory cell found in the octavolateralis system, including humans (Coffin et al. 2004).
+Both components of the octavolateralis system, the ear and the lateral line, send their signals to the brain in separate neural pathways.
 However, at some levels the two systems interact to enable the fish to detect and analyze a wide range of biologically relevant signals (Coombs et al. 1989).